mnm-team/p4-sdn/ARPcache/README.md

 + the end-point sends a packet into the network,
 + the switch, directly connected to that end-point, does not know how to handle that packet, it sends that packet to the controller (via the packet-in mechanism),
 + the controller sends the packets to all other end-points via the packet-out mechanism, using its knowledge of the network topology.
 At the same time, the controller "caches" the information: that end-point is directly connected to that switch via that port in the format: end-point's IP, end-point's MAC, switch ID, port number.
 + All end-points receive that packet.
 Only the "pertinent" end-point sends answers to the original sender (and the other end-points should drop that packet).
 The switch directly connected to the answering end-point asks the controller what to do via the packet-in mechanism, the controller knows the address of the recipient that it cached in the previous step, so it calculates a path between the sender and the receivers based on the topology information and installs forwarding rules in all switches along that path.
-Now, the communcation between the sender and the receiver can be carried out as usual.
+Now, the communication between the sender and the receiver can be carried out as usual.
 In this step, the controller also caches the information of the other end-point in the same format as before: end-point's IP, end-point's MAC, switch ID, port number.
 Gradually, the controller caches all end-points' information and can install corresponding rules once being asked by an SDN-switches.

-## Consider a concret replay
+## Consider a concrete replay

 Consider a concrete case in the network topology above.
 + PC1 wants to talk with PC3 (e.g., via the ping command: ping 192.168.1.3), firstly it sends an ARP Request message asking for the MAC address of PC3.
 This ARP message contains the IP and MAC addresses of PC1.